ji-podhead/RHEL_9_Foreman_Guide/readme.md

 ## Required Knowledge
 ### Understanding Network Configuration Process
 > This diagram provides a visual representation of the network configuration process, detailing how a client PC interacts with various components such as VLAN, DNS Server, DHCP in Router, and Storage during the boot process
+>  - the vlan can be digital, or inside a layer 2/3 switch
 ```mermaid
 sequenceDiagram
     participant PC as Client